Best WiFi Routers in India (2026)

 Score Breakdown

-The best router for security-conscious users.
-AiProtection alone is worth the premium — it is a feature that costs ₹2,000+/year as a subscription on other platforms.
+The router for security-conscious users.
+AiProtection alone is worth the premium — it's a feature that costs ₹2,000+/year as a subscription on other platforms.
 Essential for homes with children or multiple IoT devices.

 TP-Link Archer AX23 AX1800 WiFi 6 Router